Attracting Birds

 Put mealworms in a smooth-sided dish with walls at least 3 to 4 inches high so the worms cannot crawl out.
 A purpose-built mealworm feeder works, but so does a small glass or ceramic bowl.
 Set it at a consistent spot close to where bluebirds already perch or forage.
 If they can see the dish from a nearby fence post or low wire, they will find it faster.

 Start with a small daily offering, around 15 to 20 worms per bird.
 Increase the amount as a pair establishes territory and especially when they begin feeding nestlings.
 During the chick phase, a pair can consume hundreds of mealworms in a day.
+As a rough budget: a family of two adults feeding three to five nestlings during peak growth can go through 200 to 300 mealworms daily if you are supplying most of their protein, though most pairs also hunt plenty of wild insects on their own even when a feeder is available.

 Choosing and Placing a Bluebird Feeder